 When to go: Fall for magnificent leaf displays (Sep – Oct), summer for ~24hr sunshine (June – Aug).
 Northern lights peak Aug-Oct.

 Thrifty tips: Hit up grocery stores to stock-up on snacks & food in major cities as convenience stops are few & far between.
-There is a Walmart in Whitehorse which is good for loading up on food & supplies.
 Camping options are abundant throughout the route.

 Car booking: Booking Buddy searches broadly for car rentals across sites (most of which offer free cancellation).
-Don't forget to do a quick search for coupon codes!
 Outdoorsy is the Airbnb of RV and campervan rentals, letting you rent from other owners for a fraction of the price of a standard RV rental.

 2. Austrian Alps & Germany's Black Forest

-Route (round-trip): Munich – Koenigsee – Salzburg – Grossglocker Highway – Innsbruck – Lake Constance (end of Austrian Alps loop) continue to Munich if only have 7 days, otherwise onwards to Waldshut-Tiengen – Titisee – Triburg – Freiburg – Heidelberg – Wurzburg – Rothenburg – Harburg – Munich
+Route & duration: Munich – Koenigsee – Salzburg – Grossglocker Highway – Innsbruck – Lake Constance (end of Austrian Alps loop) returning to Munich if only have 7 days.
+To include Black Forest, drive onwards to Waldshut-Tiengen – Titisee – Triburg – Freiburg – Heidelberg – Wurzburg – Rothenburg – Harburg – Munich.
+Recommend 10-14 days total for both Alps & Black Forest.

 When to go: Summer for rolling green Alpine hills reminscent of the Sound of Music.
 Winter for out of this world skiing, cozy log cabins, and mulled wine.